GihanJinasena/CJ-RetailManager/README.md

 # CJ-RetailManager
-A retail manager by Gihan C Jinasena
+A retail management system built by Gihan C Jinasena